Damian Barr: Booker Prize controversy

 In June 2020, Barr publicly raised questions about the suitability of Baroness Emma Nicholson as honorary vice president of the Booker Prize, a prestigious annual literary prize.
-Nicholson, a peer in the House of Lords, had voted against same-sex marriage in 2013 claiming she believed “it would lead to degrading the status of women and of girls”.
+Nicholson, a peer in the House of Lords, had voted against same-sex marriage in 2013 claiming she believed "it would lead to degrading the status of women and of girls".
 Booker subsequently announced that they would be dissolving all honorary titles and roles associated with the event.

-Shortly afterwards, it emerged that Barr used pejorative language on Twitter to describe transgender people, appearing to mock a transsexual who had attempted to take their own life, writing in April 2009: “Tittering sickly @ story of 6’5” tranny who failed to hang herself from 5 ft balcony this wknd.
-How many failures can one person take?”
-The following month he referred to a “nice tranny charity”, and wrote: “lady-man truckers unite.”
-And in March 2013 he tweeted that there was a “mad tranny going through my recycling bin”.
-An interrogation of his Twitter account also revealed that he had referred to women as “bitches” and sex workers as “hookers”.
+Shortly afterwards, it emerged that Barr used pejorative language on Twitter to describe transgender people, appearing to mock a transsexual who had attempted to take their own life, writing in April 2009: "Tittering sickly @ story of 6’5" tranny who failed to hang herself from 5 ft balcony this wknd.
+How many failures can one person take?"
+The following month he referred to a "nice tranny charity", and wrote: "lady-man truckers unite."
+And in March 2013 he tweeted that there was a "mad tranny going through my recycling bin".
+An interrogation of his Twitter account also revealed that he had referred to women as "bitches" and sex workers as "hookers".
 Once these became known, Barr immediately locked his Twitter account and issued an apology, stating: "I apologised then.
 I remain sorry today.
 I listened and changed: I hope my solidarity and actions since speak louder than that word then."

-The revelations led to much criticism and the Savoy Hotel, which Barr is the literary ambassador for, condemned the comments.
+The revelations led to much criticism; the Savoy Hotel, which Barr is the literary ambassador for, condemned the comments.